ivankosenko/doc/doc/1.7/reference/reference_lua/debug_facilities.rst

 .. function:: getlocal([thread,] level, local)

+    :param number level: level of the stack
+    :param number local: index of the local variable

-    :return: the name and the value of the local variable with index ``local`` of the function at level ``level`` of the stack or ``nil`` if there is no local variable with the given index; raises an error if ``level`` is out of range
+    :return: the name and the value of the local variable with the index ``local`` of the function at level ``level`` of the stack or ``nil`` if there is no local variable with the given index; raises an error if ``level`` is out of range